jgsegal2/CS-225-Final-Project-BAJE/README.md

 <b>GitHub Organization:</b>

  -The code created for this project is within the src folder.
-FlightFinder.h and FLightFinder.cpp are the two main files in which our functions are located in.
+FlightFinder.h and FlightFinder.cpp are the two main files in which our functions are located in.
 Other files in the src folder are files pulled from the cs225 library.
+Within the entry folder is a main in which the code can be run from a user standpoint.

  -Tests are located in the tests folders with their being a file called tests_part1 which houses the tests for the data parsing, CalculateWeight, BFS algorithm, and A* algorithm.